-

 The application mentioned above, including its supporting documents, will be assessed, and the Tax Office will decide to either grant or decline the application.

-Based on Indonesia Tax Law, which has been amended by UU HPP which came into effect in 1 January 2022, the tax treatment of the fringe benefit (i.e Benefit In Kind/BIK and/or enjoyment) for Withholding Tax (WHT) Article (Art.)
+Based on Indonesia Tax Law which has been amended by UU HPP that came into effect in 1 January 2022 in which the implementation tax regulation regarding fringe benefits has been issued by MoFR No. 66 of 2023, the tax treatment of the fringe benefit (i.e Benefit In Kind/BIK and/or enjoyment) for Withholding Tax ("WHT") Article ("Art.")
 21.

 The Summary of the update of the tax treatment for the fringe benefit for WHT Art.
 21 are as follows: